jobayer977/javascript-interview-questions/note.md

 - How do you run multiple promises together?
 - Polyfill promise.all function in js ?
 - Difference between Local and Global Variable ?
+- What are falsy values in JavaScript?
+- What is the purpose of the finally?